 Immediately after the dramatic arrival of the pandemic, European institutions, countries and NRAs started cooperating to deal with the crisis situation from a multi-faceted perspective.
 This cooperation was conducted on the basis of the existing legal framework, which provided an opportunity to assess whether the legal framework is fit to address the situation caused by the pandemic.
-In this section we provide an overview of the measures applied in the European countries based on the information BEREC gathered from its members.
+In this section, we provide an overview of the measures applied in the European countries based on the information BEREC gathered from its members.
+The information below is as of 30 May 2021.